 The below guide illustrates the differences between a standard, unmodified nib and its customized variations - but we start with a quick look at one of our most popular customizations, the Mottishaw Spencerian.

-Perhaps our most popular customization, but also one of the most advanced, the Mottishaw Spencerian Customization has gained special attention from being featured in a customer's YouTube video which has now received over six million views!
+Perhaps our most popular customization, but also one of the most advanced, the Mottishaw Spencerian Customization has gained special attention from being featured in a customer's YouTube video which has now received over twelve million views!
 The Spencerian starts from a semi-soft 14k nib and adds additional flex and a regrind to needlepoint to create a specialized writing point used for copperplate calligraphy.
 For more details, visit our special Spencerian page.

 Double Broad (no customization)